apache/hudi/rfc/rfc-57/rfc-57.md

 ### ProtobufClassBasedSchemaProvider
 This new SchemaProvider will allow the user to provide a Protobuf Message class and get an Avro Schema.
 In the proto world, there is no concept of a nullable field so people use wrapper types such as Int32Value and StringValue to represent a nullable field.
 The schema provider will also allow the user to treat these wrapper fields as nullable versions of the fields they are wrapping instead of treating them as a nested message.
 In practice, this means that the user can choose between representing a field `Int32Value my_int = 1;` as `my_int.value` or simply `my_int` when writing the data out to the file system.

+#### Handling of Unsigned Integers and Longs
+Protobuf provides support for unsigned integers and longs while Avro does not.
+The schema provider will convert unsigned integers and longs to Avro long type in the schema definition.

+#### Schema Evolution
+**Adding a Field:**
+Protobuf has a default value for all fields and the translation from proto to avro schema will carry over this default value so there are no errors when adding a new field to the proto definition.
+**Removing a Field:**
+If a user removes a field in the Protobuf schema, the schema provider will not be able to add this field to the avro schema it generates.
+To avoid issues when writing data, users must use `hoodie.datasource.write.reconcile.schema=true` to properly reconcile the schemas if a field is removed from the proto definition.
+Users can avoid this situation by using `deprecated` field option in proto instead of removing the field from the schema.

 Configuration Options:
 hoodie.deltastreamer.schemaprovider.proto.className - The class to use
 hoodie.deltastreamer.schemaprovider.proto.flattenWrappers (Default: false) - By default the wrapper classes will be treated like any other message and have a nested `value` field.
 When this is set to true, we do not have a nested `value` field and treat the field as nullable in the generated Schema

 ### ProtoToAvroConverter

-A class will be created that can take in a Protobuf Message and convert it to an Avro GenericRecord.
+A utility will be provided that can take in a Protobuf Message and convert it to an Avro GenericRecord.
 This will be used inside the SourceFormatAdapter to properly convert to an avro RDD.
 To convert to `Dataset<Row>` we will first convert to Avro and then to Row.
 This change will be adding a new `Source.SourceType` as well so other sources in the future can implement this source type, for example Protobuf messages on PubSub.

 Special handling for maps:
 Protobuf allows you to use any integral or string type as a key while Avro requires a string.
 To account for this, we convert all maps to lists of entries in that map.